All Episodes

 I've got a copy of it here.

-I've got a copy of this other book on the Antifa their history of their last hundred years struggle against fascism.
+I've got a copy of this other book on the Antifa, their history of their last hundred years struggle against fascism.

-And really, anti Antifa is a fascist organization.
+And really, Antifa is a fascist organization.

-They're bullies, they're really fuckers.
+They're really fuckers.

-And uh their understanding of history is warped.
+And their understanding of history is warped.

-You talk about cherry picking, these guys uh make David Wilcock look like an amateur.
+These guys make David Wilcock look like an amateur.

-Um And spinning the narrative.
+And spinning the narrative.

-They make the space alien UFO suckers, you know, I want to suck on a Pleiadian girl's title guys look like amateurs.
+Again, they make the woo-woo guys, they make the space alien UFO suckers, you know, I want to suck on a Pleiadian girl's tit kind of guys look like amateurs.

 Anyway, Marx owned that shit.